 You can take an old wooden table, give it a coat of paint and arrange it in your garden for plants that prefer a bit of shade.

 If you don’t have space for an in-ground herb garden, grow all your herbs in large clay flower pots.
 I grew upwards of six different kinds of herbs in my 12-inch flower pots.
 Put in the basement for the winter.
 Prune well in the spring before putting outside again as they’ll be long and leggy.
-I’ve written a book that tells you how to grow all of the culinary herbs and you can check it out here

 Make forms out of old metal coat hangers (if you can find them or use heavy wire otherwise) and train your rosemary up onto the wires (tie the branches with soft twine and twirl the branch around the wire as it grows so it will hold on by itself)